-The National Strategy for Financial Inclusion finalised fnw2011, and remains in many respects - a wide-ranging, integrated and progressive one, although it has proved impossible to locate it on the website of the relevant Department (Finance) or indeed elsewhere dies a joined-up, multi-agency/departmental approach to financial exclusion with the aim of creating a roadmap to full financial inclusion.
+The National Strategy for Financial Inclusion finalised in 2011, was - and remains in many respects - a wide-ranging, integrated and progressive one, although it has proved impossible to locate it on the website of the relevant Department (Finance) or indeed elsewhere.
+It embodies a joined-up, multi-agency/departmental approach to financial exclusion with the aim of creating a roadmap to full financial inclusion.